Andrew Metcalfe: Career

-Metcalfe was appointed Secretary of the Department of Agriculture, Fisheries and Forestry, beginning January 2013.
+Metcalfe was appointed secretary of the Department of Agriculture, Fisheries and Forestry, beginning January 2013.
 He was one of three public service heads relieved of their commissions by the Abbott government after the 2013 federal election.

-He was reappointed Secretary of the Department of Agriculture, Water and the Environment on 5 December, 2019 with effect from 1 February 2020.
+He was reappointed secretary of the Department of Agriculture, Water and the Environment on 5 December 2019 with effect from 1 February 2020.
 He served in this position until 30 June 2022, when the department was renamed to the Department of Agriculture, Fisheries and Forestry on July 1, 2022.
-Metcalfe kept his role and is currently the Secretary of the Department of Agriculture, Fisheries and Forestry.
+Metcalfe kept his role and is currently the secretary of the Department of Agriculture, Fisheries and Forestry.

-On 13 June 2023, Metcalfe announced his intent to retire as Secretary, to take effect on 5 August.
+On 13 June 2023, Metcalfe announced his intent to retire as secretary, to take effect on 5 August.
 He was succeeded by Adam Fennessy.

+In August, 2025, Metcalfe was appointed to the council of the Australian National University (ANU).

+In May, 2026, the former ANU chancellor, Julie Bishop, resigned ahead of several reports being released to the public regarding controversial leadership decisions and allegations of workplace harassment which had occurred during her tenure.
+Within the two weeks following Bishop's resignation, four further members of the ANU council resigned as well, all citing issues related to ANU governance and their professed concerns over the oversight of Tertiary Education Quality and Standards Agency in the recruitment of Julie Bishop's replacement as chancellor.

+As a result of this sudden need to reorganising top university leadership, Metcalfe was selected to ascend to the role of acting Pro-Chancellor of the university.

 Honours and awards

 Metcalfe was named the 2010 "Federal Government Leader of the Year", awarded by the Australian Institute of Chartered Accountants.

 In January 2012 Metcalfe was appointed as an Officer of the Order of Australia (AO) in the Australia Day Honours List for "distinguished service to public sector leadership through contributions to Australia's international relations and to major public policy development and implementation in the areas of immigration, Australian citizenship, cultural diversity, and national security; and to the community".

-In September 2012 Metcalfe was made a National Fellow of the Institute of Public Administration Australia, an organisation of which he was the ACT President from 2009 to 2013.
+In September 2012 Metcalfe was made a National Fellow of the Institute of Public Administration Australia, an organisation of which he was the ACT president from 2009 to 2013.
 He is also a Fellow of the Australian Institute of Management.